 A: The most fun has been building up the team.
 We started with three people and now it’s 15.
 It’s international.
 It’s diverse.
 And even though we’re remote, we have good communication and fun together.
 They all have great curiosity and are highly accountable, two traits that I consider essential for product managers and designers.

 The other highlight has been being a part of an exciting sales cycle.
-I’m a business fighter and I love to win, so showing companies like Rivian and Colgate why we’re the only solution that meets all their needs and then having them come aboard is really rewarding.
+I’m a business fighter and I love to win, so showing companies like Colgate-Palmolive why we’re the only solution that meets all their needs and then having them come aboard is really rewarding.

 Q: What’s a fun fact about you?